Classification of finite-time blow-up mechanisms for the incompressible free-boundary Euler equations with surface tension: Proof of Theorem

-For the second term, recalling the curvature bound provided in \eqref{eqCCC}, we proceed by applying Kato-Ponce estimates from Lemma \ref{leKatoPonce}.
+For the second term, recalling the curvature bound provided in \eqref{eqCCC}, we proceed by applying Kato--Ponce estimates from Lemma \ref{leKatoPonce}.
 It follows from \eqref{eqEuler1} and the definition of the tangential derivative in \eqref{eqtangentialderivative} that

 since $\Bdnabla p\cdot\normal$ vanishes.
 Next, by the extension of the normal vector satisfying $\norm{\normal}_{H^{3}(\Omega_t)} \le C(\CC)$ as given in \eqref{eqextendnormal}, and by the trace theorem, we obtain